isomerpages/moe-juyingsec/_cca/Sports & Games/Netball.md

 To develop a driven and committed team competent in netball skills and leadership qualities, in a caring and supportive environment.

 #### **Overview**
-2023 had been amazing as our Netball C division girls clinched 3rd position in Group 4 during the M1 Schools Challenge League and also made it to 2nd round in the West Zone Inter-school Championship 2023.
+2023 had been amazing as our Netball C division girls clinched 3rd position in Netball Deloitte Tournament and also made it to 2nd round in the West Zone Inter-school Championship 2023.
 These achievements have definitely strengthen our team’s belief that Juying Netball is a force to be reckoned with!

 #### **CCA Schedule**